-There are 3 types of rvmrc files, system user and project.
-They are discussed in detail below.
+There are 3 types of rvmrc files: system, user, and project.

 The system rvmrc file is loaded before RVM initializes and before the user's ~/.rvmrc. /etc/rvmrc settings are applied to all users on the system.